waztedll/Installation/README.md

-The system has been installed, run: sudo pacman -Syu
+sThe system has been installed, run: sudo pacman -Syu

 -You need refresh to keys: